Skip to Content

 For a safe and pleasant Madeira hike, see the following tips:

-Planning a levada walk in Madeira
+Take a guided tour for your levada walk in Madeira

 Go with a reputable Madeira walking tour operator.
 We joined guided tours on our Madeira hikes.